stevenbenner/stevenbenner.com/src/content/posts/2012-08-05-the-ten-commandments-of-source-control.md

 </figure>

 Sure, you’ve got access to lots of legacy projects running around the system.
 Start working on them, checking in as you go, then abandon the project, leaving only your commits behind.
 If you did this right and obey all of the commandments then the project is essentially lost to the ages.
-A long forgotten un-reconstructable quagmire of history, broken structures, and sin, like ancient Greece, or New Orleans.
+A long forgotten unreconstructable quagmire of history, broken structures, and sin, like ancient Greece, or New Orleans.

 ### If you find a bug you are responsible for, ignore it